 Early intervention as the solution

-It help children with autism achieve optimal development in various aspects such as communication, social, behavior and pre academic skills.
+It help children with autism achieve optimal development in various aspects such as communication, social, behaviour and pre academic skills.
 They will be able to manage their daily living activities independently and overcome most obstacle in their lives.

 Weekly Report of Morbidity and Mortality established by Centre for Disease Control and Prevention 27 April 2018.